kecnry/crimpl/docs/api/AWSEC2Server.__init__.md

     **existing** server to retrieve.
 To create a new server, call &lt;AWSEC2Server.new&gt; instead.
 Either `server_name` or `volumeId` must be provided.
+* `volumeSize` (int, optional, default=4): size, in GiB of the shared volume to create.
+Once created, the volume begins accruing charges.
+    See AWS documentation for pricing details.
+Will be ignored if volume already exists.
 * `volumeId` (string, optional, default=None): AWS internal `volumeId` of the shared AWS EC2 volume instance.
 Either `server_name` or `volumeId` must be provided.